jochenkirstaetter/globalazure/readme.md

 ## Open Source project

-This project is one playground of the [Mauritius Software Craftsmanship Community] (http://www.meetup.com/MauritiusSoftwareCraftsmanshipCommunity/).
+This project is one playground of the [Mauritius Software Craftsmanship Community](http://www.meetup.com/MauritiusSoftwareCraftsmanshipCommunity/).
 And the MSCC needs YOUR help!

-In preparation of the [#GlobalAzure] (https://twitter.com/search?q=%23GlobalAzure) event next year the community needs to have a local website for Mauritius.
+In preparation of the [#GlobalAzure](https://twitter.com/search?q=%23GlobalAzure) event next year the community needs to have a local website for Mauritius.
 Any interested person can voluntarily contribute to that project here on GitHub.